stashed/docs/docs/guides/latest/monitoring/builtin.md

         action: replace
 ```

-Here, we have two scrapping job.
-One is `stash-pushgateway` that scraps backup and restore metrics and another is `stash-operator` which scraps operator metrics.
+Here, we have two scraping job.
+One is `stash-pushgateway` that scrapes backup and restore metrics and another is `stash-operator` which scrapes operator metrics.

 Look at the `tls_config` field of `stash-operator` job.
 We have provided certificate file through `ca_file` field.
 This certificate comes from `stash-apiserver-cert` that we are going to mount in Prometheus deployment.
 Here, `server_name` is used to verify hostname.
 In our case, the certificate is valid for hostname `server` and `stash-operator.kube-system.svc`.